inbo/tutorials/.github/pull_request_template.md

 - [ ] The filename of my tutorial or article is `index.md`.
 In case of an Rmarkdown tutorial I have knitted my `index.Rmd` to `index.md` (both files are pushed to the repo).
 - [ ] I have included `tags` in the YAML header (see the tags listed in the [tutorials website side bar](https://inbo.github.io/tutorials/) for tags that have been used before)
 - [ ] I have added `categories` to the YAML header and my category tags are from the [list of category tags](https://github.com/inbo/tutorials/blob/master/static/list_of_categories)
+- [ ] I have previewed this PR locally (see steps below) and confirmed that the new content renders as expected.

 ## Previewing the pull request